 Families want a healthy environment for their children to thrive and develop their own wings.
 This year, we celebrate the 30 years of the United Nations Convention on the Rights of the Child.
-For the occasion and with Sustainable Development Goal 3 (Good Health and Well-Being) in mind, in Helsinki on 3-4th October 2019 under the Finnish Presidency of the EU, COFACE Families Europe and Vaestoliitto (the Family Federation of Finland) will host a gathering of family professionals on the topic of shaping a healthy environment fit for children.
-This is an open conference, and we are aiming to gather between 80-100 key stakeholders from Finland and Europe.
+For the occasion and with Sustainable Development Goal 3 (Good Health and Well-Being) in mind, in Helsinki on 3-4th October 2019 under the Finnish Presidency of the EU, COFACE Families Europe and Vaestoliitto (the Family Federation of Finland) hosted a gathering of family professionals on the topic of shaping a healthy environment fit for children.
+This is an open conference, and we gathered 80-100 key stakeholders from Finland and more than 25 European countries.

-Taking a holistic family perspective and multi-generation approach as a starting point, we will use this opportunity to:
+Taking a holistic family perspective and multi-generation approach as a starting point, we used the opportunity to:

 - Consider different areas (education, nutrition, early childhood education care, environmental risks, child-friendly cities, family circumstances) which impact the health and well-being of children;

 - Bring to the fore the expertise of the COFACE network and consider together how to strengthen the child health perspective in different policy areas;

 - Use the conference as an Open Space for family professionals to meet, exchange, network, collaborate, and build transnational dynamics;